1. Who wrote the First Letter to the Corinthians?

 Paul appeals to the Corinthians to be united, and not to quarrel with one another.
 They tend towards disunity because of their divisiveness resulting from their identification with various leaders in the church.

-In order to counter the divisiveness of the Corinthians, Paul explains that the gospel is actually foolishness and that God's purpose was to overturn the pride associated with human wisdom with the foolishness of the gospel.
-The implication is the Corinthians have misunderstood the gospel as form of wisdom and their leaders as teachers of wisdom.
-But when the Corinthians correctly understand the nature of the gospel as foolishness, their boasting and divisiveness will cease.
-Paul explains that he did not preach the gospel with eloquence or the appearance of wisdom, in order that their faith may rest upon God's power.
+In order to counter the divisiveness of the Corinthians, Paul explains that the good news is actually foolishness and that God's purpose was to overturn the pride associated with human wisdom with the foolishness of the good news.
+The implication is the Corinthians have misunderstood the good news as form of wisdom and their leaders as teachers of wisdom.
+But when the Corinthians correctly understand the nature of the good news as foolishness, their boasting and divisiveness will cease.
+Paul explains that he did not preach the good news with eloquence or the appearance of wisdom, in order that their faith may rest upon God's power.

 Paul reprimands the Corinthians for still being immature, proof of which is their divisiveness.
 He explains that the leaders in the church are nothing more than servants of God and are not objects of allegiance or boasting.
 He also warns that all work in the church will be judged as to its quality and that the church is the Temple of God, which God will protect against those who seek to destroy it.
 Finally, he encourages the Corinthians paradoxically to become foolish in order to become wise.